 At Tableau, our mission is to help people see and understand their data.
 In support of this mission, it is vital our customers have confidence in the security of our solutions.
 Our goal is to continually earn our customers' trust.
 We do this by leveraging industry standard security solutions and best practices, keeping our customers well informed, and quickly responding to security issues when they arise.

 Tableau maintains a comprehensive set of IT controls which are regularly audited by independent firms to ensure the company is meeting its compliance obligations.
-Tableau is in compliance with Sarbanes Oxley and has worked with a certified public accounting firm to perform an in-depth audit of the control objectives and activities for Tableau Online.
-The control procedures for the Tableau Online service have been verified in a SOC 2 Type II report prepared in accordance with AT Section 101, reporting on controls at a service organization relevant to security and availability and the International Standard on Assurance Engagements (ISAE) No. 3402.
-Tableau also adheres to the Safe Harbor Privacy Principles published by the US Department of Commerce ("Safe Harbor Principles") with respect to personal data about individuals in the European Economic Area and Switzerland that we receive from our subsidiaries, customers and other business partners.
+Tableau has worked with a certified public accounting firm to perform an in-depth audit of the control objectives and activities for Tableau Online.
+The control procedures for the Tableau Online service have been verified in a SOC 2 Type II report prepared in accordance with the attestation standards established by the American Institute of Certified Public Accountants (AICPA) and in accordance with the International Standard on Assurance Engagements (ISAE) No. 3402.
+Tableau Online is incorporated into Salesforce’s Data Processing Addendum and the scope of Salesforce’s Processor Binding Corporate Rules (BCRs).
+Salesforce achieved BCR approval in 2010 and provides the highest level of contractual privacy protections in the industry to Tableau customers.
+Binding Corporate Rules are company-specific data protection policies that are widely viewed as the “gold standard” of EU personal data transfer mechanisms.

 Requesting A Report